-Students with a Bachelor Degree from AUK are assumed to have met all general education requirements and free electives through their first AUK Bachelor's degree.
-They are not subject to any further requirements of general education and electives.
-They have to complete major requirements for the second Bachelor's degree specified by individual program sections in this Catalog.
+Students with a BBA degree from AUK may not take a second BBA degree.
+However, they may take a BA, BE, or BS degree.
+Students with a bachelor's degree from AUK are assumed to have met all general education requirements and free electives through their first AUK bachelor's degree.
+They are not subject to any further requirements of general education and electives, unless otherwise noted by the Office of the Registrar.
+They must complete major requirements for the second bachelor's degree specified by individual program sections in this catalog.